PycWB/pycwb/README.md

 - [ ] `cwb_inet.c` optional: used to parse `CWB_INET_OPTIONS`
 - [ ] `config.c` optional: better control on config
 - [ ] `CWB2G` could be required by `CWB:run`

+# Advance of Event-based Architecture

+ - simply assemble events from pure function by configuration file
+ - easy parallelization
+ - each event can be recorded and traced
+ - easy to resume from interruption
+ - multiple handler can process same event
+ - easy to create schedule job
+ - assemble new handler with modules
+ - monitor the file to trigger event